 Urban and Industrial Sites Reinvestment (URA) Tax Credit Program: Primary incentive tool used by the State to attract new business investment and job creation to economically distressed areas.
 Companies that invest at least $5 million in facilities located in eligible areas may be entitled to a non-refundable corporate income tax credit under this discretionary program.
 Tax credits are disbursed over a 10-year period.
 Unused credits may be carried forward or transferred/sold to other Connecticut taxpayers.

 Research and Development Tax Credit: Equal to 20% of R&D expenditures in Connecticut in the current income year exceeding R&D expenditures of the prior taxable year.
 Unsold credits can be carried forward, and for companies with less than $70 million in gross income, credits can be sold to the State for 65% of their value.

-Real and Personal Property Tax: An exemption of up to 100% for newly acquired and installed machinery, inventories, unbundled software, commercial motor vehicles; dependent on certain conditions.
+Real and Personal Property Tax: Municipalities have the discretion to provide a negotiated exemption from real and personal property tax for up to 30 years.
+State statutes also provide for exemption of tax on certain newly acquired and installed machinery, inventories, unbundled software, commercial motor vehicles; dependent on certain conditions.

-Enterprise Zone: Businesses that locate inside an Enterprise Zone, or within a community which contains a zone, may be eligible for a 5-year, 80% abatement on real and business personal property taxes and a 10-year, 25% tax credit on the portion of the Connecticut corporation business tax that is directly attributable to the company relocation, expansion or renovation project.
+Enterprise Zone: Businesses that locate inside an Enterprise Zone, or within a community which contains a zone, may be eligible for an abatement on real and business personal property taxes of up to 80% for 5 years and a 10-year, 25% tax credit on the portion of the Connecticut corporation business tax that is directly attributable to the company relocation, expansion or renovation project.